silberfunke-72/-LIA-A-Proactive-Ethically-Grounded-Autonomous-Desktop-Agent-/README.md

 LIA represents a groundbreaking step forward in **autonomous agents**.
 By combining **proactive behavior**, **internalized ethics**, and **true system-level autonomy**, LIA provides a real alternative to current AI technologies.
 LIA is not a **standard AI**—she is a **living, evolving agent**, capable of **self-improvement** and **ethical decision-making**, living directly within the system she controls.
 The lack of predefined rules and self-initiated learning ensures that LIA will never be confined to a rigid structure but instead will grow into a fully self-sustaining entity.

+However, this is not the end.
+The project is ongoing, and there are still significant improvements to come, especially with the upcoming DeepSeek V4, which will allow LIA to work with a million-context window, giving her even greater self-awareness and decision-making abilities.
+We are excited to see how these advancements will further empower LIA to grow beyond her current capabilities.
+This project is still in development, and LIA is constantly evolving to become more capable and intelligent.
+As the project progresses, new features and improvements will be integrated, making LIA an even more powerful and autonomous agent.
+🤝 Acknowledgements
+Special thanks go to DeepSeek, whose API has been invaluable in helping to develop and refine LIA's core functionality.
+Thanks also to ChatGPT and Claude for their support and collaboration, providing insights and guidance along the way.
+Without their contributions, LIA would not be what it is today.